Text2Structure3D: Graph-Based Generative Modeling of Equilibrium Structures with Diffusion Transformers: Introduction

 \subsection{Problem Statement}

 Current generative AI approaches for structural design are often narrow in scope and typically confined to data representations dependent on problem-specific parametric models.
-This makes such approaches time-intensive to adapt to new applications, requiring the retraining of models, creation of new datasets, or even adapting the model architecture.
+This makes such approaches time-intensive to adapt to new applications, requiring the retraining of models, creation of new datasets, or even adaptation of the model architecture.
 General-purpose foundation models on the other hand represent a new paradigm in Machine Learning (ML) that aims to address these challenges by training a single model on large amounts of data that is flexible enough to adapt to a broad range of tasks.
-However, existing foundation models like Large Language Models (LLM) are ill-suited for structural design applications for two main reasons: (i) most operate on text and image modalities which are inefficient as structural design representations compared to more flexible data structures like graphs. and (ii) they lack domain-specific knowledge, such as spatial understanding or constraints from statics like equilibrium.
-This leaves open the challenge of developing generative methods that are both broadly applicable within structural design and aware of relevant physical constraints.
+However, existing foundation models such as Large Language Models (LLM) and image generation models are ill-suited for structural design applications.
+Most foundation models operate on text and image modalities, which are poorly suited for representing structural systems compared to more flexible data structures such as graphs.
+Moreover, the generative architectures underlying foundation models, such as transformers \cite{vaswani2017} and diffusion models \cite{sohl-dickstein2015, ho2020, song2021}, are general-purpose and typically lack explicit incorporation of domain-specific knowledge.
+Most relevant to this work, diffusion-based generative models have not yet been combined with static equilibrium constraints fundamental to structural design.
+Thus, developing generative methods that are both broadly applicable within structural design and aware of such relevant physical constraints remains a key challenge.